robturtle/io-interface/README.md

 ];
 ```

-But don't worry to much about this, if you declare them in a wrong order, you will receive a error from the library.
+But don't worry too much about this, if you declare them in a wrong order, you will receive a error from the library.

 ### Assign decoders to classes